 Many of these deaths and associated disabilities and health care costs could be prevented with evidence-based patient management, clinical quality improvement and adoption of the latest medical knowledge.
 Our work is focused in these high-leverage areas of better management of cardiovascular disease and diabetes, with particular emphasis on control of blood pressure, cholesterol and blood sugar.

 The Right Care Initiative, operated by the UC Berkeley School of Public Health, was publicly launched with state officials, NCQA and the Deans of UC Berkeley and UCLA Schools of Public Health in March 2008 at the 1st annual Clinical Quality Improvement Leadership Summit.

-Since induction, more than a dozen Right Care summits have been held around the state, along with over 150 monthly University of Best Practices.
-Each Right Care gathering is a collaborative effort to close the gap between science and practice to improve patient outcomes working with medical directors, pharmacy and quality improvement directors, as well as thought leaders in evidence-based medicine.
+Since induction, more than a dozen Right Care summits have been held around the state, along with over 200 monthly University of Best Practices.
+Each Right Care gathering is a collaborative effort, using clinical performance data and best practices, to close the gap between science and practice in order to improve patient outcomes working with medical directors, pharmacy and quality improvement directors, as well as thought leaders in evidence-based medicine.